 When parsing an element with dfdl:lengthKind ‘endOfParent’, delimiter scanning is turned off and in-scope terminating delimiters are not looked for within the element.

-When unparsing an element with dfdl:lengthKind ‘endOfParent’, if the parent is a complex element with dfdl:lengthKind 'explicit' where dfdl:length is not an expression, or a choice with dfdl:choiceLengthKind 'explicit', then the element with dfdl:lengthKind 'endOfParent' is padded or filled in the usual manner to the required length, by completing the LeftPadding, RightPad, ElementUnused, or ChoiceUnused regions of the data9.3 as appropriate.
+When unparsing an element with dfdl:lengthKind ‘endOfParent’, if the parent is a complex element with dfdl:lengthKind 'explicit' where dfdl:length is not an expression, or a choice with dfdl:choiceLengthKind 'explicit', then the element with dfdl:lengthKind 'endOfParent' is padded or filled in the usual manner to the required length, by completing the LeftPadding, RightPad, RightFill, ElementUnused, or ChoiceUnused regions of the data syntax grammar (Section 9.3) as appropriate.

 Elements of Specified Length